harsh4786/Solana-fellowship/Voting_contract/README.md

- This program could be further improvised but was short of time.
+ This program could be further improvised with additional functionality probably extending it to quadratic voting.